 2. Confidential Intermediaries

 Confidential Intermediaries are certified by the court to have access to sealed adoption records for the sole purpose of obtaining both parties’ consent for contact during a search and reunion.
-Currently 10 states provide confidential intermediaries, though they can be difficult to find and utilize.
+Currently, 10 states provide confidential intermediaries, though they can be difficult to find and utilize.
 These 10 states include Alabama (when consent is not on file), Colorado, Florida (to contact family members who have not registered with the adoption registry), Illinois (to obtain updated medical information), Michigan (when consent is not on file), Montana, North Carolina, North Dakota, Oklahoma, Virginia, Washington, and Wyoming.

 3. Adoption Registries

-Adoption reunion registries can be a great place to establish contact in a non-threatening way.
-Initiating contact through an online registry database allows the other party in the adoption to establish contact in their own time and with consent.
+Adoption reunion registries can be a great place to establish a contact in a non-threatening way.
+Initiating contact through an online registry database allows the other party in the adoption to establish a contact in their own time and with consent.
 It gives each family member time to process their emotions and proceed when ready.
 Adoption.com’s Adoption Reunion Registry is a great place to start.